MarnixCroes/libbitcoin-doc/docs/FAQ.md

 Validation will be done of the downloaded blocks after each concurrency.
 Meaning that, by default, it will download 50k blocks -> validate the blocks -> download the next 50k blocks -> validate, and so forth until the tip.

-The downloaded blocks are considered the _candidate chain_, ready for validation.

 Validation means doing the consensus checks of each block, including full validation of the scripts and transactions of the blocks.

 As a final phase is the _confirmation phase_.